By Sai Mukundan, Product Management at Cohesity

 - Storage efficiency with scale-out, globally deduplicated storage: Cohesity provides a scale-out, globally deduplicated storage platform.
 With the ability to add or remove individual nodes at any time, the Cohesity cluster automatically scales up or down by rebalancing the data and its associated metadata to ensure redundancy.

-- Seamless integration with Cloud Storage: Cohesity CloudArchive supports integration with Cloud Storage, allowing you choose from Standard, Nearline, or Coldline buckets to manage costs based on how frequently you intend to access your archives.
+- Seamless integration with Cloud Storage: Cohesity CloudArchive supports integration with Cloud Storage, allowing you choose from Multi-Regional, Regional, Nearline, or Coldline buckets to manage costs based on how frequently you intend to access your archives.
 You can leverage Cloud Storage as an extension of your on-premises infrastructure, using CloudArchive to copy older local snapshots to Cloud Storage for long-term retention.